 - Saves you money on takeouts.

-- You buy only what you need so there is less food wastage.
+- You buy only what you need, so there is less food waste.

 In short, meal prep saves you time, money and keeps you in good health.

 Meal Prep 101